Workers’ Comp Reserves is the actual money that has been laid aside to cover all the expenses of a Workers’ Compensation Claim.

 These are the general and mandatory expenses.
 The expense reserves can include money to spend on expenses like money spent on attorneys, courts, experts, peer reviews, medical reports, and examinations.

 All the expenses that can be categorized as medical expenses are put here in the reserve worksheet.
-This can be therapy, rehabilitation, diagnosis, hospital bills, hired physician, specialist, doctor, or simply transportation cost to or from medical centers.
+This can be therapy, rehabilitation, diagnosis, hospital bills, hired physician, specialist, doctor, or simply transportation costs to or from medical centers.

 Indemnity is just a fancy term for compensation.
 The money that is paid as compensation to someone for his liabilities is called indemnity.
-The liabilities include generally disabilities- temporary, permanent, total or partial or benefits- death or dependant.
+The liabilities include generally disabilities- temporary, permanent, total or partial or benefits- death or dependent.

 Once the total of all the expenses in all these 3 categories is aggregated, the initial amount for Workers’ Compensation Reserve is determined.

 Since we are already dealing with a lot of medical terms here, lets discuss 2 more crucial terms for Workers’ Compensation.

 Impairment refers to any bodily condition hindering a person from utilizing all their functions fully, stemming from an injury or occurring spontaneously.
 Frequently, impairment and disability are used interchangeably, but in the realm of Workers’ Compensation, they carry distinct meanings.

 Impairment denotes a condition, whereas disability denotes a state.
 Impairment can be either permanent or temporary, whereas disability may be either partial or total.
 The variance between the two is nuanced.